ros2/ros2_documentation/source/Installation/Windows-Install-Binary.rst

    If you already have a paid version of Visual Studio 2017 (Professional, Enterprise), skip this step.

-   :warning: Visual Studio 2017 v15.8 seems to have a compiler bug preventing from building some ROS 2 packages.
+.. warning:: Visual Studio 2017 v15.8 seems to have a compiler bug preventing from building some ROS 2 packages.
 Please try installing an older version of Visual Studio 2017.

    Microsoft provides a free of charge version of Visual Studio 2017, named Community, which can be used to build applications that use ROS 2:

    https://visualstudio.microsoft.com/downloads/

    Make sure that the Visual C++ features are installed.
-   An easy way to make sure they're installed is to select the `Desktop development with C++` workflow during the install.
+   An easy way to make sure they're installed is to select the ``Desktop development with C++`` workflow during the install.

    .. image:: https://i.imgur.com/2h0IxCk.png